 Insurance

-The insurance sector remained profitable and stable even during the period following the financial crisis of 2009 and it further remained stable and well capitalized during the COVID-19 pandemic in 2020 and 2021 and are resilient in current environment of high inflation and overall economic instability connected with war in Ukraine.
+The insurance sector remained profitable and stable even during the period following the financial crisis of 2009 and it further remained stable and well capitalised during the COVID-19 pandemic in 2020 and 2021.
+It continues to be resilient in the current environment of high inflation and overall economic instability connected with ongoing war in Ukraine.

-In addition, the insurance market has still significant room for further growth.
-In the Czech Republic, the combined share of premium billing in GDP was 2.9% for life and non-life insurance in 2021.
+In addition, the insurance market still has significant room for further growth.
+In the Czech Republic, the combined share of premium billing in GDP was 2.9% for life and non-life insurance in 2022.
 This figure is approximately double in Western European countries.

 Stability of the Czech insurance market

-Moreover, regularly performed stress tests confirm that the Czech insurance sector remained solvent even under scenarios of signifi-cant economic recession connected with a high degree of capital market drop downs as well as the higher level of lapses of insurance contracts due to adverse economic developments.
-So far, there have been no substantial impacts resulting from massive lapses during the pandemic.
-The Czech insurance sector not only remained stable in terms of having sufficient capital, but also successfully dealt with the issues of remote working, continuity of providing all services to clients and business partners and acceleration of the digital transfor- mation of its products and services in the new situation.
+Moreover, regularly performed stress tests confirm that the Czech insurance sector remained solvent even under scenarios of significant economic recession connected with a high degree of capital market declines, as well as the higher level of lapses of insurance contracts due to adverse economic developments.
+So far, there have been no substantial impacts resulting from massive lapses after the pandemic and the associated adverse economic development.
+The Czech insurance sector has not only remained stable in terms of having sufficient capital, but has also successfully dealt with the issues of remote working, continuity of providing all services to clients and business partners and acceleration of the digital transformation of its products and services in the new situation.

 High profitability in comparison with the EU average

-The Czech insurance market’s profitability is constantly significantly higher, exceeding the European average multiple times over in both the ROA (return on asset) and ROE (return on equity) indicators.
-The Czech insurance market did not suffer a substantial decrease in prof- its during the financial crisis and recession of 2008-2009, when profits in the European market as a whole were minimized.
+The Czech insurance market’s profitability consistently exceeds the European average multiple times over in both the ROA (return on asset) and ROE (return on equity) indicators.
+The Czech insurance market did not suffer a substantial decrease in profits during the financial crisis and recession of 2008-2009, when profits in the European market as a whole were minimised.
+In fact, the profit figures partially improved even in the recent pandemic and post-pandemic periods.

 Claims performance of non-life insurance

 The claims ratio in non-life insurance was roughly 55% between 2017 and 2019.
-A further decrease occurred in 2020 with a 51% claims ratio without any significant increase in the year 2022 so far (the last available result of claims ratio for 3Q 2022 resulted in 52 %).
-Despite the existence and gradual increase of the severity of claims, these are still significantly lower claims ratio figures than those reachedin the Europe-wide market, where this indicator for non-life insurance was approximately 65%-67% in the period from 2017 to 2019 with almost no reduction after 2020 (claim ratios of 66% in 2020 and 2021 and 67% in 3Q 2023, respectively).
+A further decrease occurred in 2020 with a 51% claims ratio, and there was no significant increase in 2022 (the latest available claims ratio results for Q1 2023 and Q2 2023 are 49% and 54%, respectively).
+Despite the existence and gradual increase of the severity of claims, these are still significantly lower claims ratio figures than those reached in the Europe-wide market, where this indicator for non-life insurance was approximately 65%-67% in the period from 2017 to 2019, with almost no reduction after 2020 (claim ratios of 66% in the period between 2020 and 2023).

-Even though there is potential for further growth in non-life insurance (the basic difference in non-life insurance penetration is connected with the minimal share of commercial health insurance and long-term care in the Czech Republic so far), the main imbalance in insurance penetration within the population between the Czech Republic and the EU as a whole is seen in the area of life insurance.
+Even though there is potential for further growth in non-life insurance (the basic difference in non-life insurance penetration is connected with the minimal share of commercial health insurance and long-term care in the Czech Republic), the main imbalance in the per-capita insurance penetration rate between the Czech Republic and the EU as a whole is seen in the area of life insurance.

 Potential for further development of the life-insurance market